Kava-Labs/oros/README.md

     - Add in `newMsgConvertCoinToERC20` and `newMsgConvertERC20ToCoin` to bridge USDt between EVM and SDK.
     - Add in EIP712 signing (Metamask support for Cosmos transactions, like Lend, staking, rewards, etc.)
     - Add in cosmos chain configuration
+- We've configured this as an iFrame integration and as a standalone URL.
+What adjustments need to be made to make this a browser extension?